Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Coffee Upsell Strategies for Bakeries | Busy Bean Coffee

 What is the best decaf roast for pastries and cakes?

 Medium to medium-dark roasts work best because they offer body and sweetness without overpowering the pastry.
 A decaf with chocolate, nut, or caramel flavor notes complements most baked goods.
 Avoid light roasts that can taste acidic or vegetal.
-Our Best Decaf Coffee Beans for Restaurants and Cafes guide lists specific recommendations.
+Our Ultimate Guide to Decaf Coffee Beans for Foodservice lists specific recommendations.

 How do I price decaf drinks for optimal upsell?